 The Indiana University Bookman

 The Indiana University Bookman was published irregularly from 1956 through 1988 by the Indiana University Library for the bookmen of Indiana and friends of the University.
+In addition to articles and papers on books and manuscripts, the publication contains descriptions of important acquisitions to the Indiana University Libraries.

 The Indiana University Journal of Undergraduate Research